As languages go, English is a comparatively new kid on the block.

 So how did Old English develop into the English we speak today?

 Languages are always changing and developing.
 Changes in Old English were due both to this natural process of evolution and to the influence of other languages.
 One major influence was Latin, which the Anglo-Saxons encountered when they first arrived in Britain, and again when they were converted to Christianity.
-Other linguistic influences were Norse, brought to Britain in the 9th and 10th centuries by Viking invaders, and the Celtic language spoken by the native Britons.
+Other languages that had an influence on Old English were Norse, brought to Britain in the 9th and 10th centuries by Viking invaders, and the Celtic language spoken by the native Britons.

 The greatest influence on Old English, however, was the conquest of England by William the Conqueror and the French speaking Normans in 1066.